amdelamar/embedded-jetty/README.md

 # Embedded-Jetty

-A simple Java webapp with embedded Eclipse Jetty server.
+A simple Java servlet with embedded Eclipse Jetty server.
+(HTTP/1.1, HTTP/2, and SSL)

 ## Prerequisites